Hereditary Hemorrhagic Telangiectasia Overview

 HHT; Osler-Weber-Rendu syndrome; Osler-Weber-Rendu disease; Rendu-Osler-Weber syndrome

 HHT is passed down through families in an autosomal dominant pattern.
+If a parent has this condition, there is a 50% chance of passing on the gene to a child, regardless of sex of the parent or child.
 This means the abnormal gene is needed from only one parent in order to inherit the disease.

 Scientists have identified four genes involved in this condition.
 All of these genes appear to be important for blood vessels to develop properly.
-A mutation in any one of these genes is responsible for HHT.
+A variant in any one of these genes can cause a person to have HHT.

 People with HHT can develop abnormal blood vessels in several areas of the body.
 These vessels are called arteriovenous malformations (AVMs).